nodejs/node/CONTRIBUTING.md

 ### Commit Squashing

-When the commits in your Pull Request get landed, they will be squashed into one commit per logical change, with metadata added to the commit message (including links to the Pull Request, links to relevant issues, and the names of the reviewers).
+When the commits in your Pull Request land, they will be squashed into one commit per logical change.
+Metadata will be added to the commit message (including links to the Pull Request, links to relevant issues, and the names of the reviewers).
 The commit history of your Pull Request, however, will stay intact on the Pull Request page.